j3soon/speech-to-windows-input/README.md

 - `PhraseList`: A list of of custom phrases such as names, technical terms, etc. For an example, if you are a gamer that types `GG` (i.e., Good Game) a lot, you will want to add `GG` in this list.
 Otherwise, Azure will recognize it as `JuJu`, `Gigi`, etc.
 - `PrioritizeLatencyOrAccuracy`: Select the recognition mode between `"Latency"` and `"Accuracy"`.
 - `SoundEffect`: Determines whether the program should play a hint sound when the speech recognition starts/stops.
+- `InputIncrementally`: Determines whether the program should input incrementally (revise with backspace along the way), or simply input once when the recognition result is confirmed.

 ## Program Hint